openmediavault/openmediavault-docs/administration/storage/raid.rst

 Remove
 	This is used to remove failed disks, in case one needs be replaced.
 Delete
-	Stop the array and zero the superblock all devices conforming the array (script :command:`/usr/sbin/omv-rmraid`).
+	Stop the array and zero the superblock of all devices conforming the array (script :command:`/usr/sbin/omv-rmraid`).
 Use with caution.

 Mdadm works better with unpartitioned disks, plain raw block devices.
 Before creating MD RAID in your system make sure disks are clean before.
 In the physical disk section you can perform a quick or full wipe.
 Quick wipe is enough to delete partition tables.